Blogs

 Thirsting for the Living Water

-The time is short, my friends.
-Don't waste your life chasing after streams that will run dry.
-Seek the fountain of life, and in His presence, you will find all you need—and more.
+The sands of time is bleeding out.
+The Judge is at the door.
+Don’t waste your life sipping from streams that are running dry while the fountain of living water stands untasted.
+You will not be satisfied until you are sanctified.
+You will not be filled until you are emptied.
 “And the Spirit and the bride say, Come.
-And let him that heareth say, Come.
-And let him that is athirst come.
-And whosoever will, let him take the water of life freely” (Revelation 22:17).
+And let him that heareth say, Come… And whosoever will, let him take the water of life freely” (Revelation 22:17).

 Of Gods, Idols, and the Delusion of Peace